philipstringer/Kaggle-Project-Springleaf/README.md

 ### Data

 * Data:
-  * Type: CSV file that has been anonymized to protect customer info.
-    * Input: Tons of data including state, zipcode, timestamps, etc. The columns are all named VAR_0001, VAR_0002, etc. making it really hard to know what type of data it is.
-  * Size: The total size is (145231, 1934) what my computer could handle was (1000, 1934) which is still a bit large.
-  * split: The full data set is unbalanced where no is the majority and yes is minority.
-I used an 80/20 split when training
+  Data
+  *	Format: The dataset is provided as a CSV file, with all information anonymized to protect customer privacy.
+All column names follow a generic format (e.g., VAR_0001, VAR_0002), making it difficult to interpret the nature of the variables (e.g., demographic, transactional, etc.).
+  * Features: The dataset includes a wide range of features such as location data (state, zip code), timestamps, and numerous anonymous variables.
+  * Size: The full dataset consists of 145,231 rows and 1,934 columns.
+Due to hardware limitations, a subset of 1,000 samples was used for analysis—still a high-dimensional dataset requiring extensive preprocessing.
+  * Class Imbalance: The original dataset is highly imbalanced, with non-responders significantly outnumbering responders.
+An 80/20 train-test split was used for model development, following the balancing strategy described earlier.

-#### Preprocessing / Clean up
+#### Preprocessing and Cleaning

-* This data was very "messy", for the sample I took there were a total of 17954 total 'NaN' not count '-1','','-999999'.
-Another issue with replacing the alternative versions for null is some variables had -1 as a item meant to be in the data set as something other than 'NaN'.
-Removing duplicates was the first step, second, split the data into x (numerical and categorical) and y (target) while dropping 'ID' variable along the way.
-Next I changed all numeric value to float, then split categorical and numerical data into different data frames.
-Now that the data types are split I clip the upper and lower bound of the numeric columns to rid the data of outliers.
-There were columns that only contain 'NaN' those need to be dropped in order to avoid issues.
-Now that this is done impute, scaler, and one hot enconde all data and concatenate the results into a new data frame ready for training.
+The dataset required substantial preprocessing due to its size and messiness:
+  * Missing Values: In the 1,000-sample subset, there were 17,954 missing values explicitly labeled as NaN, not counting other placeholders such as -1, empty strings (''), or -999999.
+A major challenge was that some variables used -1 as a valid value rather than a placeholder for missing data.
+  * Initial Steps: The first step was removing duplicate rows.
+Next, the data was separated into features (X) and the target (y), with the ‘ID’ column dropped as it carried no predictive value.
+  * Data Type Handling: All numeric variables were converted to float for consistency.
+The data was then split into separate dataframes for numerical and categorical variables.
+  * Outlier Treatment: Outliers in numeric columns were mitigated by clipping values at the upper and lower bounds.
+  * Column Pruning: Columns consisting entirely of missing values were dropped to prevent issues during modeling.
+  * Final Preparation: Missing values were imputed, numerical data was scaled, and categorical data was one-hot encoded.
+The processed numerical and categorical features were then concatenated into a final dataframe, ready for training.

 #### Data Visualization
 There are lots of numerical values that are highly correlated.
 This data was so large and hard to interpret due to the columns being named VAR_0001, etc.